Privacy Policy

 The following information is collected when you log-in and use your student account:

 The log files may be retained until their storage is required for the above-mentioned purposes.
-So, generally login logs are not deleted but are anonymised when the Student requests deletion of their account (s.
-Section 10); HTTP request logs are deleted on a regular basis, at the latest upon the next deploy on Campus, at least every two weeks.
+So, generally login logs are not deleted but are anonymised when the Student requests deletion of their account (s. para 9); HTTP request logs are deleted on a regular basis, at the latest upon the next deploy on Campus, at least every two weeks.

 All personal information and data you may have uploaded to your profile will be removed either when you delete it from your account or at latest when you will cease being a Kiron Student.
-For the deletion process see Section 10 below.
+For the deletion process see para 9 below.

 Your student profile on Campus is administered by Kiron.
-Kiron will never access your profile or review the information stored therein.
-However Kiron administrators have the ability to reset an account password upon explicit request by the Student.
+Kiron may access your profile or review the information stored therein for the purposes of providing and improving the services on Campus.
+Furthermore, Kiron administrators have the ability to reset an account password upon explicit request by the Student.

 All your data is stored on secured servers (S. above Section A 4).
 Within Kiron, access to your personal information is granted only to those departments and employees that need it to carry out their tasks and duties related to the functions of the Platform and the provision of the services on the Platform.
 Certain employees from our Jordan office may have access to the data, in which case they will process your data exclusively in accordance with and for the purposes stated in this Privacy Policy.